akod55/EGG-Proyect/README.md

 # EGG-Proyect
-Reading and signals EEG of DataBase
+Read and show signals EEG of DataBase